 Scott Fountain, who helped the Tigers to a 2013 SEC Championship and a BCS Championship berth this year, returned to the field as the Tigers' special teams coordinator and tight ends coach, helping the unit to a banner season in 2013.
-He spent the previous four seasons as Auburn's player personnel director.
+Entering his third season in this position, he spent the previous four seasons as Auburn's player personnel director.

 In 2013, Auburn had the second biggest turnaround in college football history in NCAA records at +8.0 games.